zainabmelh/guide-articles/articles/Miscellaneous/removing-all-locally-stored-challenges/index.md

 ---
-title: "Removing All Locally Stored Challenges"
+title: Removing All Locally Stored Challenges
-parent: "to-be-sorted"
 ---
 Removing all your locally stored challenges will solve many problems related to the browser crashing on FreeCodeCamp

 In Chrome: